cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 Outstanding commission is sent to the validator's self-delegation withdrawal address.
 Remaining delegator rewards get sent to the community fee pool.

-Note: the validator only gets removed when it has no remaining delegations.
+Note: The validator gets removed only when it has no remaining delegations.
 At that time, all outstanding delegator rewards will have been withdrawn.
 Any remaining rewards are dust amounts.